jsingh-pb10/personal_site/docs/Projects/hexeract.md

  </p>

 <p align="justify ">
- ***Post Script: Hexeract was the core reason why I was able to finish Hudson at a very fast speed.
+ Postscript: Hexeract was the core reason why I was able to finish Hudson at a very fast speed.
 For Hexeract I worked with a lot of satellite derived geospatial data as it is useful for trading commodity derivatives, especially agriculture and energy related ones.
-Thus I had good knowledge of how to efficiently work with huge amounts of spatial data which is the foundation of Hudson.***
+Thus I had good knowledge of how to efficiently work with huge amounts of spatial data which is the foundation of Hudson.
 </p>